Serial-Comma/obsidian-notes/H1 Economics/Factors affecting price elasticity of demand.md

 ### Time to respond to price changes
 The price elasticity of demand generally increases with time.
 It takes time for consumers to recognize and to respond fully to a change in price of a good and to change their spending habits.
+Consumers need **time** to:
+- gather information, such as whether the price change is going to last
+- discover alternatives before altering their consumption patterns in response to a change in price Example
+- Price of oil increases
+Short term impact -> $Q_{D}$  of oil does not fall (significantly) as people do not immediately cut down on their habits or switch to more fuel-efficient cars
+Long term impact ->